radical-ui/objection/src/components/ripple/README.md

 # CSS Selector

-The ripple can be styled globally with the `.ripple` CSS selector.
+The ripple can be styled globally with the `.s-toolbox-ripple` CSS selector.